1244Matt1244/vehicle_management_app/README.md

 ## Architecture & Workflow

-The system is built using a layered architecture ensuring clear separation of concerns.
-The diagram below shows the complete flow—from development in Visual Studio to data management with SQL Server, managed via SSMS.
+The system is built with a clear separation of concerns between the presentation (MVC), business logic (Service), and data access (EF Core) layers.
+The diagram below illustrates the flow from development in Visual Studio to database management via SQL Server Management Studio (SSMS).

 ```mermaid
 flowchart TD